asyrul21/jsoncrypt-db/README.md

    Returns: boolean

-   Description: This method returns true of database has been setup, built and is currently storing data.
+   Description: This method returns true if database has been setup, built and is currently storing data.

 4. Method: (sync) `DB.removeEntityAndDeleteEntityData(entityName)`